SMSF lending

 For commercial property, nothing changes when the new rules commence around 10 August.
 SMSF borrowing for commercial property continues under the existing LRBA rules.
 The commencement date is relevant only for residential property.

 For anyone who holds an existing residential LRBA and is concerned about the new rules: if contracts were exchanged before commencement, the arrangement is grandfathered and no action is required to maintain that protection.
-Confirm the exchange date with your solicitor if there is any uncertainty.
+Confirm the exchange date with your solicitor if there is any uncertainty, and see the 9 August 2026 deadline explainer for the exchange-versus-settlement detail.